planswell/kitchen-sink/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+This package [is available in Hex](https://hexdocs.pm/kitchen_sink/KitchenSink.html) and can be installed this way:

   1. Add `kitchen_sink` to your list of dependencies in `mix.exs`: